Research

 MicroRNAs

 MicroRNAs are short RNA molecules that regulate other genes, and in animals microRNAs are an essential part of the genetic toolkit.
 I am trying to find out when microRNAs and the complementary protein machinery evolved in animals.
-We have recently discovered for the first time microRNAs, as well as homolohs of the animal protein machinery which processes the miRNAs, in unicellular ancestors of animals, suggesting that these evolved much earlier than previously thought.
-The paper has recently been published in Current Biology.
+We have recently discovered for the first time microRNAs, as well as homologs of the animal protein machinery which processes the miRNAs, in unicellular ancestors of animals, suggesting that these evolved much earlier than previously thought.
+The paper has been published in Current Biology.

 Sphaeroforma arctica, one of our unicellular ancestors.
 Photo: Jon Bråte.